 Exploratory analysis of survey responses for GNSUM estimation (based on Feehan and Salganik, 2014)

+I suggest that we aim initially for two sets of point estimates – a) using all valid responses and b) focused on respondents from the Filipino/a community.
+I have reflected these two sets of estimates in the calculations below.

-Number in sample frame – number of respondents in domestic work in the UK within the past 12 months.
+A) Number in sample frame – number of respondents in domestic work in the UK within the past 12 months. (sum of Q5==0)

+B) Calculation of the number of respondents in a sub-sample of only Filipo domestic workers (sum of (Q5==0 AND Q8==(Filipina, Filipino, File, Pinay and any other similar variants)

 Calculation: